 - Parental Abandonment: Melody mentions that Sharron's parents are dead.

 - Put on a Bus: She doesn't go to Trampoli for Frontier.
 However, she does remain in contact with Melody through letters.

 - Seer: While not mentioned in the game, she's actually an oracle that can see the future and hear prohecies about the world.

-A lieutenant from the Sechs military and another bachelorette, who comes to live in town only after the main storyline is cleared.
+A lieutenant from the Sechs military and another bachelorette, she comes to stay in Mist's house and live in Kardia only after the main storyline is cleared.

-- Bare Your Midriff: Shows off her belly button.
+- Bare Your Midriff: Her Sechs uniform shows off her belly button.

 - Curtains Match the Window: Her right eye matches her hair color.